How I Took Out $30K in Student Loans and Still Graduated College Almost Debt-Free

 Also, mine is not the only path to a debt-free education, and there are other ways to beat the system, so to speak.

-As I talked about, I had a couple of lucky breaks that made it easy for me to find a high-paying co-op program (I was good at math and science and chose an engineering major).
+2. Find out now what co-op programs are available.
+I had a couple of lucky breaks that made it easy for me to find a high-paying co-op program (I was good at math and science and chose an engineering major).

 I believe that anyone on any degree path can find a paid co-op or internship program, but it might require a little more searching and networking.

 The best time to do that, though, is long before you get to the point of needing to find a co-op position.

 3. Think outside the box—well-paid jobs are everywhere.
 In today’s economy, it is pretty easy to earn a decent wage without the confines of a full-time job.
 Side hustling isn’t just for those with a career; you can do it in college as well.

 For example, college is the perfect time to try out an entrepreneurial venture such as flipping garage sale finds on eBay, earning a little extra money through online surveys, or driving for Uber or Lyft.